-- 6. Identify all healthcare facilities and agencies owned, operated by, or managed by the applicant.
+- 6. Identify all healthcare facilities and agencies owned, operated by, or managed by the applicant or its affiliates with overlapping decision-makers.
 This should include all facilities in Washington State as well as out-of-state facilities.
 The following identifying information should be included:

 - Facility and Agency Name(s)

 - Facility and Agency Location(s)

 - Facility and Agency License Number(s)

-- Facility and Agency CMS Certification Number(s)

-- Facility and Agency Accreditation Status